atomwrath/amc_view/README.md

-# Menu View with JupyterLite
+# A Recipe/Menu UI with JupyterLite

-This project aims to creates a user interface for viewing and interacting with menu data using JupyterLite and ipywidgets.
+This project aims to creates a user interface for viewing and interacting with recipe/menu data using JupyterLite and ipywidgets.

 ## Project Description

-This project uses JupyterLite to create a user-friendly interface for exploring the menu ingredients.
+This project uses JupyterLite to create a user-friendly interface for exploring the recipe/menu ingredients.
 The interface allows users to search and view recipe ingredients and major allergens.

 ## Files